I am an experienced osteopath who specialises in cranial osteopathy, paediatrics and the treatment of pregnant and

 My aim is to provide a holistic approach to osteopathy for everybody and, although I specialise in Cranial osteopathy, paediatrics and pregnant and post-partum women, I enjoy treating patients of any gender and of all ages using a variety of techniques.

-I currently am the Chairperson of the Norfolk Osteopathic Society where I was previously Treasurer and am a Member of the Osteopaths for Progress in Headaches and Migraines and a recommended provider of treatment for Pelvic Girdle pain with the Pelvic Partnership.
+I currently am the Chairperson of the Norfolk Osteopathic Society where I was previously Treasurer, a Member of the Osteopaths for Progress in Headaches and Migraines and a recommended provider of treatment for Pelvic Girdle pain with the Pelvic Partnership.